EVBTales/EVBTales/AuburnE1.md

 “D-don’t worry about it.”
 You smile at Fable and reassure that you have taken none of it personally.

 By the time you decide to stop for the day, you all are exhausted from the day’s events, but happy with the outcome.
-A quick meal by a warm fire is all you need before a nice long sleep to rest your aching body.
+A quick meal by a warm fire and a quick check of your wounds and bandages is all you need before a nice long sleep to rest your aching body.

 ---